Yu Shiji: During Emperor Wen's reign

-In 589, Chen was conquered by Sui Dynasty, and Yu subsequently served in Sui's legislative bureau (內史省, Neishi Sheng) as a low-level official during the reign of Emperor Wen.
-Despite his position, however, he had little money, and he was forced to take retainers in writing calligraphy in order to support his parent(s).
+In 589, Chen was conquered by the Sui dynasty, and Yu subsequently served in Sui's legislative bureau (內史省, Neishi Sheng) as a low-level official during the reign of Emperor Wen.
+Despite his position, however, he had little money, and he was forced to take retainers in writing calligraphy in order to support his mother.
 He once wrote a poem about his poverty, and the poem became famous and praised for its beauty.
 Eventually, he was promoted within the legislative bureau.